aalto-mediacode/wanderers-release/README.md

 # WANDERERS

 WANDERERS allows you to observe the life of little wanderers bustling about through their daily activities.
-If you so choose, you can also thoroughly disrupt it trough your interactions, much to the surprise of those little creatures.
-This little application shows a glimpse to two chapters of their endearing world.
+If you so choose, you can also thoroughly disrupt them trough your interactions, much to the surprise of those little creatures.
+This application shows a glimpse to two chapters of their endearing world.

 ![WANDERERS cover image](images/wanderers_cover_image.jpg)